Olivierah/DesignPatterns/2-Chain_Of_Responsibility/README.md

 Speaking a little about Design Patterns.
 The example project used here is about CHAIN OF RESPONSIBILITY.
 Chain of responsibility avoids the dependency between a receiving object and a requesting object, increasing cohesion, code maintainability and reducing coupling.

-Below we have two representations in class diagrams of how to implement a functionality for tax calculation.

 ## Implementation:

 ![Preview-Screens](ImageAsset/ExEn.png)